Commerce Exam > Commerce Notes > Economics Class 11 > Chapter Notes - Introduction to Microeconomics

 2. Macroeconomics: This looks at the bigger picture, such as the overall economy of a country, including issues like unemployment, inflation, and economic growth.

 Essentially, economics tells us how individuals, businesses and governments manage scarcity (having limited resources) to meet unlimited wants and needs.
 In this chapter, we will learn more about Microeconomics.
-Let's start by understanding the working of a simple economy.
+Let's start by understanding the workings of a simple economy.

 Question for Chapter Notes - Introduction to Microeconomics